4C-Research-Group/4c-research-group/README.md

 The website is designed to be self-maintainable through the admin dashboard.
 You can:

 - ✅ Update all page content without coding
-- ✅ Add/edit blog posts
+- ✅ Add/edit blog posts with rich text editor
-- ✅ Manage team members
+- ✅ Manage team members and testimonials
-- ✅ Update research projects
+- ✅ Update research projects and descriptions
 - ✅ Change images and media
+- ✅ Manage user accounts and permissions

 ### For Technical Support